Gate: Seven of Swords

 The being gestured towards me and I found myself bathed in the rainbow light from her hands.
 Under her illuminating light, I effortlessly floated from my perch in the trees and followed Aurora above the forest and through some puffy, white clouds that brushed my face with their cooling mist.
 The spirit’s rainbow light made her easy to follow though, to my eyes, continuously difficult to perceive in any close detail.

 After a journey of some time but zero effort, we arrived at a colorless dwelling in the sky and entered through its cloud and trellis gate.
-Within the Lady of Light’s home, everything was white: walls, chairs, tables and floor.
-As Aurora moved within her home, it came alive with rainbow colors from the movement of her body and everything sparkled with the brilliance of her inner being.
-I imagined dark glasses upon my eyes to shield myself from the goddess’ sparkling visage which she saw and found endlessly amusing.
+Within the sky spirit’s home, everything was white: walls, chairs, tables and floor.
+As Aurora moved within her home, it came alive with rainbow colors from the movement of her form and everything sparkled with the brilliance of her inner being.
+I imagined dark glasses upon my eyes to shield myself from the goddess’ sparkling visage which she saw and seemed to find endlessly amusing.

 “No glasses for me, Heidi?” she said as butterflies formed from her mirth and swirled around the interior of the palatial home before exiting through the outer gate to explore the sky outside.
 I shrugged my shoulders in response which invited further laughter.
 “Sit here, please,” Aurora said, when her laughter ended.
 Then, she indicated a chair made of shining white wood and walked deeper into her home.
 “Would you like a story or a snack?” she asked when I was seated.